fally-app/app/utils/plan.md

 ### attendance task

 - [ ] Head of family must be able to do attendance of his or her members plus number of vistors
+   - [x] api to make attendance on family level
    - [ ] api to make attendance on family level and on individual level
    - [ ] user get current family members api to get get a list of family members in table view
    - [ ] head of family members get check boxes and box to add number of different activity that need to get done
+   - [ ] Head of family saves to add send api
 - [ ] The system must be able to generate the report for that sabbath
    - [ ] the system gets report according to the current date minus 7 days
 - [ ] The report should be beatifully presented plus ranking and comments